 This intensive writing course emphasizes comprehension, writing, and analysis of contemporary and classical texts.
+Prerequisite: SPN 200 or departmental approval

-Intermediate Spanish II for Speakers of Spanish 3 crs.
+Intermediate Spanish II for Speakers of Spanish SPN 211 3 crs.
 3 hrs.

 This course complies with the last semester of Spanish for Heritage Learners who are completing the basic language requirements.
 In this course, students will improve their writing skills and increase their vocabulary through readings of material written for native speakers of the Spanish language in order to become more confident in their ability to speak Spanish in public, as well as in reading and writing in their heritage language.
 Students are expected to read, write and discuss in Spanish the reading topics selected for class.
 The course will pay close attention at reviewing aspects of grammar, spelling and speech which are troublesome for students who do not fully master cultivated Spanish.

-Prerequisite: SPN 207 or departmental permission based on the results of the language proficiency exam
+Prerequisite: SPN 207 or departmental permission based on the results of the language proficiency exam as writers are some of the issues that will be explored and discussed during the semester.
+Prerequisite: SPN 211

-Latin American Women Writers SPN 400 3 crs.
+SPN 400 Latin American Women Writers 3 crs.
 3 hrs.

 This course introduces students to a representative sampling of Latin American women writers from the colonial period to the twentieth century.
 The course will disseminate a body of literature, which is represented minimally in Hispanic literature courses.
-Feminism, machismo, motherhood, sexual and political activism and the role of women as writers are some of the issues that will be explored and discussed during the semester.
-Prerequisite: SPN 211
+Feminism, machismo, motherhood, sexual and political activism and the role of women